• Skip to primary navigation

 Notes

-If you are dairy-free, substitute dairy-free cheesy sprinkle, recipe is on this site.
-A note for more lemony flavor.
-Recently I made this and wanted more lemon flavor, but not more juice to thin it down, so I used drops of lemon essential oil.
-Worked great.
+For more lemon flavor, but not more juice to thin it down, use a few drops of lemon essential oil.
+Works great.

 Nutrition